Psychology Associate of Arts

 Per the Statewide Transfer Articulation Agreement (STAA), you must take one gtPathways Biology course (Psychology faculty recommend BIO 1005 or BIO 1111) from GT-SC1 (course with lab) and one gtPathways (GT-SC1 or GT-SC2) course of your choosing.

-If you take more credits in Mathematics and Science than are listed, it will reduce the 11 credits of electives needed
+If you take more credits in Mathematics and Science than are listed, it will reduce the 11 credits of electives needed.

 You must complete a minimum of 60 credits to complete this degree.
 If receiving financial aid, you should only take courses and credits as required for this degree.
-Check with your advisor to monitor your completion progress.
+Check with your Academic Advisor to monitor your completion progress.